mjmurtag/CleanCodeApp/README.md

   Smaller functions and smaller classes go together.
 Code organization should allow future changes easily.

-  'Decoupling of logic promotes flexibility for the future.'
+  Decoupling of logic promotes flexibility for the future.
 ## Unit Tests - The Three Laws of TDD
   ### First Law

-  'You may not write production code unitl you have written a failing unit test.',
+  You may not write production code unitl you have written a failing unit test.
   ### Second Law
-  'You may not write more of a unit test than is sufficient to fail, and not compiling is failing.',
+  You may not write more of a unit test than is sufficient to fail, and not compiling is failing.

   ### Third Law
-  'You may not write more production code than is sufficient to pass the currently failing test',
+  You may not write more production code than is sufficient to pass the currently failing test
   ### Keep Tests Clean
-  'What makes a clean test?
+  What makes a clean test?
 Three things.
 Readability, readability, and readability.
-Read- ability is perhaps even more important in unit tests than it is in production code.',
+Read- ability is perhaps even more important in unit tests than it is in production code.

   “Complexity kills.
 It sucks the life out of developers,it makes products difficult to plan, build, and test.” —Ray Ozzie, CTO, Microsoft Corporation
-];

 ### Table of Contents